 The More A Virus Can Spread, The Less Lethal It Becomes

 The most crucial thing to remember about a virus is that for it to make an effective epidemic or pandemic, a virus must be able to replicate.
 In fact, the most effective strain of the virus will be the one that replicates the most effectively.
-Generally speaking, the more effective a virus kills its host, the less effective the virus replicates.
+Generally speaking, the more effectively a virus kills its host, the less effectively the virus replicates.
 If the host dies quickly, the virus has less time to utilize host mechanisms to replicate.
 That is why there are more recorded cases of COVID-19 after only a few months of its know existence than total Ebola cases in the entire 2014-2016 epidemic even after Ebola was known about for a long time.

 In other words, the deadlier the virus, the less likely it will spread and cause an epidemic.
 SARS-CoV-2 may be a scary new virus that can very quickly mutate.
 But it is far more likely to mutate into a virus that can replicate and survive better than to mutate to kill us more efficiently.
 The virus will likely adapt to survive better, not to increase its lethal rate.
 There are exceptions, but the general rule is, the more lethal the virus, the less likely the virus will survive.
 The SARS-CoV-2 will change (the mutation rate for RNA viruses is too high for it not to), but it all but certainly will not become more lethal than it currently is.
 In fact, it is all but guaranteed to become less lethal so it may replicate more efficiently.